jundalisay/sp/content/en/research/mohammad/quran/sura-005e.md

 ---
 title: "Your Allies"
-heading: "Sura 5c "
+heading: "Sura 5e"
-weight: 54
+weight: 55
-c: "firebrick"
+c: "maroon"
 description: "O People of the Book!
 Our Messenger has come to you, clarifying for you much of what you kept hidden of the Book, and overlooking much.
 A light from Enki has come to you, and a clear Book."
 ---